 I've used every iPad since the original.
 Here's my buying advice for the new 2024 models

-Apple's long-awaited refresh of its top iPads has arrived and Tim Cook called it "the biggest day for iPad since its introduction."
+The year-long wait for Apple's refresh of its top iPads has over.
+Tim Cook called the launch of the new iPad Pro and iPad Air model "the biggest day for iPad since its introduction."

-While there's no denying that Apple has packed a ton of impressive new tech into the iPad Pro and its latest accessories -- without raising prices -- the question of whether you should buy one is also more confusing than ever.
+While there's no denying that Apple has packed a ton of impressive new tech into the iPad Pro and its latest accessories -- without raising prices -- whether you should buy one is also more confusing than ever.

+Also: Apple's hardware blitz in the M4 iPad Pro is missing the software magic to make it sing

-The iPad now sits in an odd place in the Apple lineup for consumers -- squeezed between the large-screen iPhone Pro Max on one end and the 13-inch MacBook Air on the other.
-There's also the complicating factor that the Apple Vision Pro is now arguably the most premium iPad experience you can buy since it runs many of the same iPad apps and serves many of the same media-watching functions.
+The iPad now sits in an odd place in Apple's consumer lineup -- squeezed between the large-screen iPhone Pro Max on one end and the 13-inch MacBook Air on the other.
+There's also the complicating factor that the Apple Vision Pro is now arguably the most premium iPad experience you can buy, since it runs many of the same iPad apps and serves many of the same media-watching functions.

 The bottom line is that, unless you're a graphic artist who wants to use the Apple Pencil and the iPad Pro for digital drawing, there still aren't many compelling reasons to spend over $1,000 on an Apple tablet yet.

 If you were hoping that the new iPad Pro models would finally have the firepower to replace your laptop, then there isn't much in the 2024 iPad Pro refresh to change the equation there, other than a few Final Cut Pro and Logic Pro software updates.
 The hardware on the 2024 iPad Pro comes with a new M4 chip that is even more powerful and efficient and a new "Tandem OLED" display that is even brighter and more vibrant.
-But of course, the previous iPad Pro was already overpowered and had an incredible display and still wasn't a great laptop replacement.
+Yet the previous iPad Pro was already overpowered, had an incredible display, and still wasn't a great laptop replacement.

-Also: Apple Pencil Pro vs. Apple Pencil 2: Which model works best for your iPad?

 By my own estimation, the iPad Pro is a valid laptop replacement for only about 10% to 15% of people.
 While I've known people who have done it, they embrace the limitations as a feature and not a bug and use it to limit their computer time.